aionnetwork/aion-docs/developers/fundamentals/contracts/log.md

 ---
 title: Log
+toc: true
 ---

 A log is used to store arguments and data in a transaction receipt on the blockchain.
-For AVM, a log can have 0 to 4 topic(s) and at least one data field.
-[Read More](#https://avm-api.aion.network/avm/blockchain#log(byte%5B%5D%29).
+For AVM, a [log](#https://avm-api.aion.network/avm/blockchain#log(byte%5B%5D%29) can have 0 to 4 topic(s) and at least one data field.

 ## Example Contract